joshtvill/scale-up-readiness-starter-kit/README.md

 - Conditional formatting (where applicable)

 Where initiatives span multiple functions, refer to `transfer_readiness_mapping.md` for coordinated adoption pathways.
+For scoping ambiguous failures, refer to `data_analysis_methods.md` in `/reference/` to guide early data-driven troubleshooting steps.

 This kit intentionally balances thoroughness with usability.
 Assets are designed to reduce ambiguity, not increase documentation overhead.
 Teams may selectively adopt trackers that streamline execution.
 For broader rollout, assets can be aligned to existing review structures, or used as scaffolds for iterative feedback.